 Section 3.4.1 introduces dataspaces as containers of memory or memory-like resources.
 Dataspaces form the foundation for most of the core services described in the subsequent sections.
 The section is followed by the introduction of each individual service provided by core.
 In the following, a component that has established a session to such a service is called client.
-For example, a component that obtained a session to core's RAM service is a RAM client.
+E.g., a component that obtained a session to core's RAM service is a RAM client.

-3.4.1.
-Dataspaces
+3.4.1 Dataspaces

-A dataspace is an RPC object1 that resides in core and represents a contiguous physical address-space region with an arbitrary size.
+A dataspace is an RPC object that resides in core and represents a contiguous physical address-space region with an arbitrary size.
 Its base address and size are subjected to the granularity of physical pages as dictated by the memory-management unit (MMU) hardware.
 Typically the granularity is 4 KiB.

 Dataspaces are created and managed via core's services.
 Because each dataspace is a distinct RPC object, the authority over the contained physical address range is represented by a capability and can thereby be delegated between components.
-Each component in possession of a dataspace capability can make the dataspace content visible in its local address space.
+Each component in possession of a dataspace capability can make the dataspace content visible in its local address space (using core's RM service described in Section 3.4.5).
 Hence, by the means of delegating dataspace capabilities, components can establish shared memory.